How to Store Your Yarn: Neat Ideas and Smart Solutions for Your Stash

 Is it Time to Organize Your Stash?

-Many people buy yarn when it is on sale and obtain multiple skeins at a time or they buy their yarn in yarn lots with an eye to saving money on shipping.
+Many people buy yarn when it is on sale and thus obtain multiple skeins at a time or they buy their yarn in yarn lots with an eye to saving money on shipping.
 Others find a stash of yarn at a yard sale and snaffle it up.
-If you work on a number of projects, your yarn left-overs start to pile up.
+Whatever the scenario, if you take collect yarn, sooner or later, it will outgrow the nooks and crannies it's stored in and will start to pile up.

 Looking for Soft Storage?